DataDog/docker-dd-agent/README.md

 ### Build an image

-To configure integrations or custom checks, you will need to build a Docker image on top of this image.
+To configure custom checks, or setup integrations straight in the image, you will need to build a Docker image on top of this image.

 1. Create a `Dockerfile` to set your specific configuration or to install dependencies.